 The conference was hosted by Professor Peter Gøtzsche (left), who is a professor in clinical research design & analysis at the University of Copenhagen and a specialist in internal medicine.
 He is also director of The Nordic Cochrane Centre.

-After his introductory remarks, Peter introduced the first speaker of the day, Robert Whitaker (below).
+After his introductory remarks, Peter introduced the first speaker of the day, Robert Whitaker (right).
 Robert is an award-winning science journalist & author, whose books include the best-seller Anatomy of an Epidemic.
 He also founded the influential website Mad in America.
 Robert spoke about what he called “our psychiatric drug epidemic,” presenting a historical overview of the spread of the use of psychiatric medication.

 Robert revealed that in 1955, when Chlorpromazine (the first anti-psychotic drug) was approved by the FDA, about 0.2% of the population of the USA were being treated for mental illness.
 Now, in the USA, 20% of adults and 10% of children take psychiatric medication on a regular basis.

 Robert has found compelling evidence from psychologists like Martin Harrow (left) that, even where drugs have a short-term benefit, continued drug treatment is more likely to induce processes that are the opposite of what the medication originally produced.
 Drug-induced brain shrinkage and cognitive impairment may result from taking anti-psychotics over a prolonged period, while those who withdraw from their medication are 8 times more likely to make a recovery than those who remain on anti-psychotics.